Let one of our expert mediators repair your relationships, restoring collaboration.

 The case manager will follow up the situation after an agreed period by contacting each party confidentially.
 This usually takes place via email and is intended to assess if the agreement is working and if any further input is needed from the mediator.
 This is then fed back to you, providing consent is given to share.

-“UK Mediation has provided mediation services and tailored training as part of the Council’s approach to resolving conflict in the workplace.
-This has proven to be very successful and I would recommend them to other organisations wanting to do the same.”Karen Childs, HR Service Managerread more testimonials
+“UK Mediation has provided mediation services and training as part of the Council’s approach to resolving workplace conflict.
+This has been very successful and I would recommend them to other organisations wanting to do the same.”Karen Childs, HR Service Managerread more testimonials

 Bassetlaw District Council